-However, an old debate with email marketing is plain text emails versus HTML emails.
+However, an old debate with email marketing is HTML vs plain text email.
 New business owners and marketers often wonder which option is better so they can choose the one that benefits them the most.
 Today, you will learn about both types, their pros, and cons and also get some help on which option is better.

-This is a type of email that is designed just like a web page is designed.
-There is a lot of visual element associated with it.
+This is a type of email that is designed just like a web page.
+There are a lot of visual elements associated with it.
 You can work on available templates, throw in various colors, design a layout based on tables, etc.

-Most of the businesses now use HTML emails as they receive a great response and clickthrough rates using this format.
+Most of the businesses now use HTML emails as they receive great responses and clickthrough rates using this format.

 Pros of HTML emails